tanin47/single-instance-deep-link/README.md

 public static void main(String[] args) {
     ... your code ...

-    SingleInstanceApp.setUp(
+    SingleInstanceDeepLink.setUp(
       args,
-      "singleinstanceapp", // The custom URI scheme for your app (anotherInstanceArgs) -> {
+      "yourcustomurischeme", // The custom URI scheme for your app (anotherInstanceArgs) -> {
         logger.info("Callback was invoked with: " + String.join(" ", anotherInstanceArgs));
       }